-On July 1, 2016, Governor Brown signed landmark legislation enacting the No Place Like Home (NPLH) program to dedicate $2 billion in bond proceeds to invest in the development of permanent supportive housing for persons who are in need of mental health services and are experiencing homelessness, chronic homelessness, or who are at risk of chronic homelessness.
+On July 1, 2016, Governor Brown signed landmark legislation enacting the No Place Like Home (NPLH) program to dedicate $2 billion in bond proceeds to invest in the development of permanent supportive housing for persons who need mental health services and are experiencing homelessness, chronic homelessness, or who are at risk of chronic homelessness.
 The bonds are repaid by funding from the Mental Health Services Act (MHSA).

 Key features of the program include:

-- A restriction on the amount of rent charged to be no more than 30 percent of the Area Median Income, as defined in the NPLH Program guidelines.
+- A restriction on the amount of rent charged is to be no more than 30 percent of the Area Median Income, as defined in the NPLH Program guidelines.

 Population to be Served

 Permanent supportive housing is intended to be provided to adults with serious mental illness, or children with severe emotional disorders and their families and persons who require or are at risk of requiring acute psychiatric inpatient care, residential treatment, or outpatient crisis intervention because of a mental disorder with symptoms of psychosis, suicidality or violence and who are homeless, chronically homeless, or at risk of chronic homelessness.

 The risk of chronic homelessness includes persons who are at high risk of long-term or intermittent homelessness, including persons with mental illness exiting institutionalized settings, transition-age youth experiencing homelessness, or with significant barriers to housing stability.

 Counties are eligible to apply for funding acting independently as a development sponsor or together with another entity, usually a developer of affordable housing, special needs housing, and permanent supportive housing.
 Awards are made on a competitive basis, as more fully described in the NPLH Program Guidelines.